Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-{\flushleft\bf Searching assignments by constraints solving.} After passing the feasibility checking, our algorithm decides if the template can be instantiated into a regular expression that is consistent with the examples and satisfies the \ltp{} by filling each hole by some set of characters (i.e., some $[C]$).
-We do this by encoding the search problem as an SMT formula and invoking an SMT solver to find a satisfying assignment to the formula (lines 6-7).
-Our encoding builds on the approach proposed in a recent work \cite{10.1145/3360565} which looks for an instantiation consistent with the given positive examples $P$ and negative examples $N$.
-Next, we briefly review their approach.
+{\flushleft\bf Searching assignments by constraints solving.} If the feasibility check passes, the algorithm decides if the template can be instantiated into a regex that is consistent with the examples and satisfies the \ltp{} condition by filling each hole with a set of characters (i.e., some $[C]$).
+This is done by encoding the search problem as a constraint satisfaction problem which is then solved by an SMT solver (lines 5-6).
+We defer the details of this phase to Section~\ref{subsec:genconst}.